ebouchut/git-sandbox/README.md

 gitsandbox
 ==========

-A place where I test git and github related
+A place where I test git and github stuff.